lcorrealopes/home/index.md

 ## Book Recommendations

-These are some good (*in my opinion*) books to construct a solid mathematical base:
+These are some good (*in my opinion*) books to construct a strong mathematical base:

 - **Abstract Algebra:**
   - *Abstract Algebra* (Dummit & Foot),